Going onstage (www.esplanade.com).

 After instructing her daughter, Mak Tanjung then went to clean up and shower, leaving her children alone with the food.

-Both children were very hungry and immediately started feasting on the food.
-The younger brother, Pekan, was so hungry that he ate both his fish and eggs in a flash.
-However, he was still hungry and wanted to eat more.
+Both children were so hungry that they immediately started feasting on the food.
+Pekan ate both his fish and eggs in a flash.
+But he wanted more.
+He started wailing.
+“I’m still hungry!
+I want more fish eggs!
+Give me more, kakak!”

-When Mak Tanjung came back to enjoy her meal, she was devastated to discover that her children had eaten all the fish eggs, leaving none for her.
+When Mak Tanjung came back to enjoy her meal, she was devastated to discover that her children had eaten all of the fish eggs, leaving none for her.

 “I’m sorry…” her daughter whispered, “he kept asking for more.
 I did not know what to do, Ibu.”

 While Mak Tanjung understood why her daughter had given her son the fish eggs, nothing could quiet the disappointment she felt deep in her heart.
 She fought back tears but her eyes betrayed her as they welled up in sadness.
 She had worked hard to provide for them and was looking forward to eating this dish that she had craved for so long.
-Without so much of a word to her children, Mak Tanjung turned away and went to bed with her belly still rumbling.
+Without so much as a word to her children, Mak Tanjung turned away and went to bed, her belly still rumbling.

 A unique part of the village they lived in was a mysterious rock that would open up to reveal a dark and deep cave.
-However, it was said that this rock would only open its mouth to those who are overwhelmed with sadness.
+However, it was said that this rock would only open its mouth to those who were overwhelmed with sadness.
 It often lured people in distress by calling out to them, opening its entrance for people to wander in before closing, never to be seen again.

 Tossing and turning in bed, Mak Tanjung kept recalling the incident that happened earlier.
 Deeply hurt by her children’s actions, she started to hear the rock call out to her.
 She resisted and resisted, but after dwelling on her children’s actions, Mak Tanjung got up in the middle of the night and wandered into the forest towards the devouring rock.